 For our family, we consider St. Augustine to be the perfect distance from home!
 We love the easy drive and it makes for a great family road trip with the kids.

 Where to Stay in St. Augustine, Florida

-We have stayed many places over the years during our visits to St. Augustine.
+We have stayed in many places over the years during our visits to St. Augustine.

-We have stayed close to the Old Town area, the most southern part of St Augustine Beach and the most Northern part of the area as well.
+We have stayed close to the historic district area, the most southern part of St. Augustine Beach (Crescent Beach) and the most Northern part of the area as well (Vilano Beach).

 We have had a great experience staying at Hampton Inn St Augustine Historic Area.

 It is very close to everything in the downtown area.
 I wouldn’t personally say it’s in walking distance from Old Town but you could walk it if you wanted to.